mowat27/json-to-outputs-action/README.md

 # JSON to Outputs Action

-Applies a list of JMES expressions against a JSON document and echos each one as a GitHub Actions output.
+Prints the values of the top-level keys in a JSON document in the GitHub Actions [output format](https://help.github.com/en/actions/reference/workflow-commands-for-github-actions#setting-an-output-parameter).

 Nested values will be returned as JSON.